 What do the 6th and 7th grades look like?
 They are designed to:

 - Tap into the unique way that adolescent boys learn.
-Engaging in a comprehensive, intentional course of study that spirals into our Upper School curriculum, students in our 6th and 7th grades will experience a curriculum that prepares them for the academic rigors they will face in later grades, features hands-on, STEM-oriented learning in a dedicated 'maker space', and character formation.
+Engaging in a comprehensive, intentional course of study that spirals into our Upper School curriculum, students in our 6th and 7th grade experience a curriculum that prepares them for the academic rigors they will face in later grades, features hands-on, STEM-oriented learning in a dedicated 'maker space', and a focuses on character formation.

-How will the expansion effect the school as a whole?
-This campaign will strengthen our school by:
+How does the expansion effect the school as a whole?
+The campaign is strengthening our school by:

 - Preparing and acculturating students for our college-preparatory curriculum, thereby increasing retention and college readiness;